Irish Army: Weapons

 The Army has historically purchased and used weapons and equipment from other western countries, mainly from Western European nations.
 Ireland has a very limited arms industry and rarely produces its own armaments.

-From its establishment the Army used the British-made Lee–Enfield .303 rifle, which would be the mainstay for many decades.
+From its establishment the Army used the British-made Lee–Enfield .303 rifle (in different versions), which would be the mainstay for many decades.
 In the 1960s some modernisation came with the introduction of the Belgian-made FN FAL 7.62 mm battle rifle.
 Since 1989 the service rifle for the Army is the Austrian-made Steyr AUG 5.56 mm assault rifle (used by all branches of the Defence Forces).

-Other weapons in use by the Army include the USP 9mm pistol, M203 grenade launcher, FN MAG machine gun, M2 Browning machine gun, Accuracy International Arctic Warfare sniper rifles, AT4 SRAAW, FGM-148 Javelin Anti-tank guided missile, L118 105mm Howitzer, and RBS 70 Surface to Air Missile system.
+Other weapons in use by the Army include the USP 9mm pistol, M203 grenade launcher, FN MAG machine gun, M2 Browning machine gun, Accuracy International Arctic Warfare sniper rifles, AT4 SRAAW, FGM-148 Javelin anti-tank guided missile, L118 105mm Howitzer, and RBS 70 Surface to Air Missile system.